docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 It’s also possible to disable users which has the effect to forbid them to log in.

 {% image /assets/images/documentation/en/user_management.png "Workspace Users Management"%}

+Furthermore, users can be assigned into groups holding the permissions.

 A full access user can: